 - 4.2.1 College registrants shall comply with the requirements regarding record retention, storage, preservation and security set out in any applicable privacy and other legislation. - 4.2.2 College registrants shall ensure that each client record is stored and preserved in a secure location for at least ten years from the date of the last entry or, if the client was less than eighteen years of age at the date of the last entry, at least ten years from the day the client became or would have become eighteen.
-When considering storing records for a longer period, College registrants shall abide by the following principles: - i) Where required by law or by an employer's policy, College registrants shall store and preserve records for a longer period of time. - ii) College registrants shall store a client record for a longer period only if, based on a reasonable judgment, such longer retention period may be necessary because there is a reasonable possibility that future access to the record may be needed (such as, but not limited to, in cases involving minors, sexual abuse and/or current or future litigation). - 4.2.3 College registrants employed by an organization shall acquire and maintain a thorough understanding of the organization's policies regarding the retention, storage, preservation and security of records, and abide by those policies - 4.2.4 Self-employed College registrants and College registrants who are responsible for records maintenance and retention at their organization (see Principle V: Confidentiality, Interpretation 5.1.8 for more information) shall establish or confirm that there are clear policies related to record retention, storage, preservation and security.
+When considering storing records for a longer period, College registrants shall abide by the following principles: - i) Where required by law or by an employer's policy, College registrants shall store and preserve records for a longer period of time. - ii) College registrants shall store a client record for a longer period only if, based on a reasonable judgment, such longer retention period may be necessary because there is a reasonable possibility that future access to the record may be needed (such as, but not limited to, in cases involving minors, sexual abuse and/or current or future litigation). - 4.2.3 College registrants employed by an organization shall acquire and maintain a thorough understanding of the organization's policies regarding the retention, storage, preservation and security of records, and abide by those policies - 4.2.4 Self-employed College registrants and College registrants who are responsible for complying with privacy legislation (see Principle V: Confidentiality, Interpretation 5.4 for more information) shall establish clear policies related to record retention, storage, preservation and security.